Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD: Twisted-mass reweighting

 If we define the projectors $P$ from $N_\mathrm{L}$ exact (low) eigenmodes of $\Omega$, denoted by $v_i$,

 eqs.~(\ref{e:Qsplit_matrix}--\ref{e:detOmega_gen}) simplify, since all mixed terms of $P$, $\Omega$ and $\bar{P}$ vanish, leaving us with

 In the following, we will only consider the case where eigenmodes of $\Omega$, determined to high precision, are employed for the deflation.
-Inexact deflation has not been implemented in this work.
-For the computation of $\det(R)$ this would result in a reduced effort for the computation of eigenmodes but an increased number of inversions of the Dirac operator in the computation of the mixed terms.
+Inexact deflation has not been implemented in this work; however, the framework can be straightforwardly extended, as the general decomposition in eq.~(\ref{e:Qsplit_matrix}) is independent of the specific definition of $P$.

+We can assume that the properties of the deflated estimators outlined below remain unchanged when low-precision eigenmodes are utilized.
+The reduced cost for the determination of the eigenmodes is then contrasted with higher cost for the evaluation of the reweighting factor $W$.
+While the first term in eq.~(\ref{e:detOmega}) can be straightforwardly computed with negligible cost when $P$ is constructed from exact eigenmodes of $\Omega$, additional computations must be performed in the case of inexact eigenmodes.
+For the application in this work, this involves inversions of the Dirac operator.
+Additionally, the second term in eq.~(\ref{e:Qsplit_K}) does not vanish in this case and must be evaluated explicitly.